everett-lee/VoteModes/README.md

 ### TL;DR

-This project contains serverless applications that download House of Commons voting data for use as input to a K-modes clustering algorithm.
+This project contains serverless applications that download House of Commons (HoC) voting data for use as input to a K-modes clustering algorithm.

 K-modes is implemented using Scala and deployed as an AWS Lambda.

-A Python application - also deployed as an AWS Lambda - performs the download and processing tasks.
+A Python application - also deployed as an AWS Lambda - performs the data download and processing tasks.

 The outputs of the K-modes algorithm are converted to JSON and added to an S3 bucket.
 Each application accesses a shared DynamoDB database.

-The above might beg the question: couldn't the whole all these steps be handled by a single app?
+The above might beg the question: couldn't these steps be handled by a single app?
 Answer: yes, but that's no fun :)

 ### Infrastructure